BrunoRoemers/remote-backup-script/README.md

   - script asks which config to use every time
   - script asks for confirmation
   - all remote and local file paths are fully configurable

-## TODO
-- fix pesky `tar: ./wp-content: file changed as we read it` errors